2009 Norwegian parliamentary election

 Candidates were elected on party lists in each of the 19 counties.
 The political parties nominated candidates for these lists during late 2008 and early 2009.
 The party lists had to be registered by 31 March 2009.

 Although the opposition received more votes, the governing Red-Green Coalition obtained more seats in parliament.
 This allowed Jens Stoltenberg to continue as prime minister.
 Further to the right, both the Conservative Party and Progress Party increased their number of seats in parliament.
-The centrist Liberal Party failed to meet the electoral threshold of 4.0%, and were reduced to two representatives in Parliament.
+The centrist Liberal Party failed to cross the electoral threshold of 4%, and were reduced to two representatives in Parliament.